 Southside Farmers Market

 Corner of Launceston Street and Yamba Drive, Phillip

 The Southside Farmers Market is a village market that provides all the fresh food that you need for your weekly shop.
 The market has a great range of fresh, seasonal produce from around 60 stallholders each week - including fruit, vegetables, eggs, meat, fish, honey, bread, cheese and dairy, gourmet treats and much more.
 The Market is now under new management and with the new owner being one of our farmers and stallholders the market will continue to have a strong focus on providing produce straight from the farm.

-Amongst the wide range of food available, you will find vegetables from Cowra, free range eggs from Tharwa, organic meat from Bombala, organic salad greens from near Hall, fresh mushrooms and seafood from the south coast, award winning olive oil from near Hall, vegetables from Thirlmere, citrus from Leeton, apples from Batlow, Gunning and Pialligo, local breads, cooking sauces and condiments made in Canberra, and award winning organic and fair trade coffees roasted here in Canberra.
+Amongst the wide range of food available, you will find vegetables from Cowra, free range eggs from Tharwa, organic meat from Bombala, organic salad greens from near Hall, fresh mushrooms and seafood from the south coast, award winning olive oil from near Hall, vegetables from Thirlmere, citrus from Leeton, apples from Batlow, local breads, cooking sauces and condiments made in Canberra, and award winning organic and fair trade coffees roasted here in Canberra.
 If you have a sweet tooth try some freshly baked, tarts, doughnuts, macarons or cakes.

 There is a wide range of certified organic and biodynamic produce available.

-After your shopping relax over a cappuccino or a hot chocolate made with real Belgian chocolate, with a crepe, waffle, sausage sandwich or gozleme in the courtyard.
+After your shopping relax over a cappuccino or a hot chocolate, with a crepe, wood fired pizza, sausage sandwich or gozleme in the courtyard.